 - The possibility of immune rejection of stem cell transplants is very high.

-- The use of mouse feeder cells for in vitro culture of stem cells could result in problems due to xenotransplantation.
+- The use of mouse feeder cells for in vitro culture of cells could result in problems due to xenotransplantation.

 - The is a high possibility of contamination of the culture by viruses, bacteria, fungi, and mycoplasma.